-Dr. Jacobson leads the Employee and Community Health (ECH) Research Initiative at Mayo Clinic.
-The initiative will create a base of investigation for the study of population-based interventions to improve our patients' health.
-The efforts will involve the direct participation of our community of patients and their families, our ECH consulting and allied health staff, and the Population Health Science Program of the Mayo Clinic Center for the Science of Health Care Delivery.
+Robert M. Jacobson, M.D., serves as the medical director for the Population Health Science Program at Mayo Clinic's Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery.
+He also leads Mayo's Employee and Community Health (ECH) Research Initiative.
+To improve patient health, the ECH initiative created a base of investigation for the study of population-based interventions.
+The Population Health Science Program will lead these investigations.
+The joint efforts will involve the direct participation of our community of patients and their families, our ECH consulting and allied health staff, and the Population Health Science Program.

-Dr. Jacobson and his team will focus on the development and evaluation of:
+Dr. Jacobson and his team focus on the development and evaluation of:

 - Population-based interventions that improve vaccination delivery resulting in on-time and up-to-date routine vaccination rates for both children and adults

 - Stepped-wedge cluster randomized controlled trial design as a methodology for evaluating population-based interventions

 - Population health concerns and solutions using the Rochester Epidemiology Project as a rich data source of health care experience